ibm-cloud-docs/vpc/vsi-is-iam-access.md

 | Console Administrator | You can access the virtual server instance console.
 This role provides only console access and must be combined with another role that has operator access to the virtual server, such as Operator, Editor, or Administrator. |
 {: row-headers}
 {: class="simple-tab-table"}
-{: caption="Table 2.
-IAM VPC Infrastructure service access roles" caption-side="bottom"}
+{: caption="IAM VPC Infrastructure service access roles" caption-side="bottom"}
 {: #iamrolesvpcinfrastructureservice}
 {: tab-title="VPC Infrastructure Service roles"}
 {: tab-group="IAMVPC"}